Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • If a section of North Park is closed off to make a community centre what will happen on small parallel streets like Mason and Grant which are very narrow?
 Mason is currently one way.
 Grant seems to be increasingly used as a detour to avoid the Cook St. and Pandora intersection.
 Has the City accounted for the massive heritage Garry Oak on the corner of Grant and Chambers?

-Bernadette asked about 3 years ago
+Bernadette asked over 3 years ago

 Thank you for your question.
 To clarify, the proposed directions or North Park Street include a temporary public plaza on North Park Street just east of Cook Street.
 Since this plan will be implemented over many years, no changes to North Park Street will be realized immediately, and a key intent behind this direction is to test it as a pilot project first (making it simple to adjust or remove as we monitor how it works).
 Any future changes to North Park Street would include a Traffic Impact Study on surrounding streets and would be conducted by the City of Victoria’s Transportation and Engineering Teams at a future date.